louis-jliu/louis-jliu.github.io/index.md

 ## About Me

-I am a Ph.D. student of the Physiology, Biophysics and Systems Biology Program in Weill Cornell Graduate School of Medical Sciences.
-Prior to my Ph.D. journey, I worked as a Senior Associate Scientist in a biotech company.
+I am a Ph.D. student in the Physiology, Biophysics and Systems Biology Program at Weill Cornell Graduate School of Medical Sciences and conducting research at Memorial Sloan Kettering Cancer Center.
+Prior to Cornell, I worked as a Senior Associate Scientist in a biotech company.
 I received my master's degree in Biomedical Engineering from Johns Hopkins University and my bachelor's degree in Bioengineering from University of Missouri.

-My research interests include algorithmic method development and computational analysis of high-throughput experimental data to address questions in immunology and oncology.
+My research interests include algorithmic method development and computational analysis of high-throughput experimental data to address questions related to immunology and oncology.

 ## Research Interests

-- **Cancer Genomics:** tumor microenvironment, immunotherapy, TCR clonanity
+- **Cancer Biology:** T cell molecular profiling, immunotherapy, drug response prediction
 - **Machine Learning:** bayesian inference, transfer learning

 ## Updates